rogerallen/oversampler/README.md

 Code is under development.
 Use at your own risk.

-See core.clj for latest things you can do with the code.
+For now, see core.clj comments for things you can do with the code.

-Be sure that first you download http://theremin.music.uiowa.edu/MIScello2012.html Cello.arco.mono.1644.1.zip and unzip into the src/oversampler/samples directory.

 ## License